-Route to Startup is our flagship programme of workshops for students and graduates.
-It is designed for students of all levels - undergraduate, postgraduate taught and postgraduate research
+Route to Startup is a series of interactive workshops for students and graduates looking to take their ideas from conception to reality.
+It is designed for students of all levels - undergraduate, postgraduate taught and postgraduate research.

 Throughout the year we run a number of specialist events tailored to specific needs which cover a range of different topics.
 Follow us on social media for regular updates.
 The following programmes run at certain points in the academic year: